Birdy (singer): 2016–2021: Beautiful Lies and Young Heart

 In January 2016, Birdy released "Keeping Your Head Up", the first single from her third album, Beautiful Lies, which she had started writing material for in 2014 while touring in America.
 "Beautiful Lies", the second single from the album was released in February.
 "Wild Horses", the third single from the album was released in March.
 The album itself was released on 25 March 2016.
 On 20 April 2016, the Japanese Edition of Beautiful Lies was released, containing a bonus track entitled "Lights".

 Speaking about Beautiful Lies, Birdy later said this album was what she was most proud of.
 She added:

 "The album is about growing up and not accepting change.
 It's about not really wanting to grow up; it's about lying to yourself.
 I'd missed a lot of growing up with my family so it's about that.
 It's also inspired by 'Memories of a Geisha' so it has an Asian feel to it and it's about feeling a much stronger person."

 On 1 April 2016, Birdy performed a cover of 'Adventure of a Lifetime' originally by Coldplay for 3FM.
 On 16 April 2016, Birdy released a limited edition vinyl for Record Store Day of the songs 'Lost It All' and 'Take You Everywhere I Go'.
 On 25 April 2016, Birdy performed a cover of "Fast Car" by Tracy Chapman for BBC Radio 1 Live Lounge, and on 27 April she performed a cover of "Sorry" by Justin Bieber at SiriusXM Studios.

 On 8 May 2016, Birdy performed 'Wild Horses' at the opening ceremony of the British Academy of Film and Television Arts (BAFTA) awards night, at the Royal Festival Hall in London.
 She was also the face of the REDValentino spring/summer campaign for 2016 and 2017.

 On 23 September 2016, "Beautiful Birds" was released by Passenger, featuring Birdy.
 On 4 November 2016, "Find Me" was released by Sigma, featuring Birdy.
-The song peaked at number 36 on the UK Singles Chart and number one on the Billboard Dance Club Songs chart in its 20 May 2017 issue.
+The song peaked at #36 on the UK Singles Chart and #1 on the Billboard Dance Club Songs chart in its 20 May 2017 issue.

 Birdy toured extensively after the release of Beautiful Lies, including a tour of the United States and an Asian tour from Japan to Singapore.
 By this time, her band had grown from four to five, with an almost completely new lineup.
 The band members were: Charlotte Hatherley (guitar), Joel Grainger (violin), Richard Evans (bass), Jay Sikora (drums), and Hazel Mills (keyboards).
 She has said she found Asia like another planet, "such a different world."
 The audiences were very reserved and quiet, there would be a huge gap after each song, then they would start clapping; it made her wonder if they liked her.
 She said they don't really clap that much, then after the show they were going crazy and screaming.
 She found it "really strange."